 Some amateur frequency allocations are exclusive to the amateur and amateur-satellite services.
 Many of the allocations are shared with other radio services and amateur operators are aware of the sharing limitations.

 Communications may be initiated on prearranged schedule or by one station initiating a general or specific call.
 One or more stations may respond.
 Formal and informal nets may be initiated as needed.
-Contacts may last from about 1 min to about 1 h, depending on traffic to be transmitted.aleOperating protocols vary according to communication requirements and propagation.MF and HF bands are used for near-vertical-incidence-sky wave to global paths
+Contacts may last from about 1 min to about 1 h, depending on traffic to be transmitted.
+In specific applications including, e.g., emergency and disaster-relief, amateur radio voice networks may utilize automatic link establishment employing a variation of the 2G ALE protocol (sometimes referred to as 2.5G ALE) typically utilizing an outboard PC controller.

+Operating protocols vary according to communication requirements and propagation:

+– LF and MF bands typically use ground wave propagation and sky wave propagation over medium distance paths;

+– HF bands are used for near-vertical-incidence-sky wave and low angle sky wave propagation paths for regional and global paths;

-VHF, UHF and SHF bands are used for short-range communications.
+– VHF, UHF and SHF bands are generally used for short-range communications, however, there are times when suitable propagation conditions allow beyond line-of-sight communications;

-Amateur satellites afford an opportunity to use frequencies above HF for long-distance communications.
+– Amateur satellites afford an opportunity to use frequencies above HF for long-distance communications; and

+– Signals bounced off the moon offer worldwide communication paths.

 3 Technical characteristics

 Tables 1 to 8 contain technical characteristics of representative systems operating in the amateur and amateur-satellite services.
 This information is sufficient for general calculation to assess the compatibility between these systems and systems operating in other services.
-The upper frequency boundaries shown in Tables 1 to 86 represent the current state of deployment of most amateur radio systems.
-The characteristics are expected to be extended to higher frequencies (up to 250 GHz) over time.
+The upper frequency boundaries shown in Tables 1 to 8 represent the current state of deployment of most amateur radio systems.
+As amateur usage of the 135.7–137.8 kHz and 472-kHz frequency bands is restricted to maximum radiated power of 1 W (e.i.r.p.) and electrically short antennas in a high noise environment, operation on these bands is generally different to higher frequency bands.
+To establish communications with distant stations weak-signal techniques and operating protocols have been developed for use in this difficult environment and representative characteristics are shown in Table 4.
+These techniques utilize digital signal processing, forward error correction and bandwidth limitation to minimize the effects of high levels of natural and man-made noise.

 Tables 1 through 8 contain data on transmitter power, antenna gain and radiated power (e.i.r.p.) and it should be noted that the values shown are notional and operational characteristics and any given amateur service station may deviate from specific values given in the following tables.
 This particularly applies to transmitter power which is often more likely to be determined by the licence conditions of individual countries, equipment availability and the need/interest of the individual amateur station, so the actual transmitter power used is very likely to be significantly less than the maximum values shown in the tables.